What Is Bounce Rate? Your Analytics Tool Is Probably Measuring It Wrong

 What is a good bounce rate?

-By industry, Siege Media analyzed 1.3 billion sessions across 42 websites and found an overall average of 50.9%.
-But the range is massive: real estate sites average 40.8%, while travel sites hit 82.6%.
-Databox's GA4 benchmarks show a median of 44% across all industries.
+By industry, Siege Media analyzed 1.3 billion sessions across 42 websites and landed on an average of 50.9%.
+But the spread is enormous.
+Real estate sites average 40.8%.
+Travel sites hit 82.6%.
+That's a forty-point gap on the same chart.
+Databox's GA4 benchmarks put the median at 44.8% across all industries.

-By page type, the differences are even bigger.
-E-commerce product pages typically sit at 20-45% because visitors browse multiple products.
+By page type, the gaps widen again.
+E-commerce product pages tend to sit at 20-45%, because people browse from one product to the next.
 Blog posts average 82.4% according to Siege Media's analysis of 84 million blog sessions.
 Landing pages run 60-90%.
-That's why a blanket "your bounce rate should be under 50%" is useless advice.
+So "your bounce rate should be under 50%" is advice you can throw away.
+It depends entirely on the page.

-By traffic source, CXL's benchmarks report shows email traffic bounces at just 35.2% (your subscribers already know and trust you), while display ads hit 56.5% (passive impressions with low purchase intent).
+By traffic source, CXL's benchmarks report shows email traffic bouncing at just 35.2%.
+Of course it does.
+Those subscribers already know you.
+Display ads hit 56.5%, because nobody asked to see them and few want to buy.
 Social traffic sits around 54%, organic search at 43.6%.

-By device, mobile bounce rates run 10-12 percentage points higher than desktop across almost every study.
-Mobile sessions are also shorter (averaging 2 minutes 19 seconds versus 3 minutes 46 seconds on desktop) and more frequent (4.8 sessions per day versus 2.1 on desktop).
+By device, mobile bounce rates run 10-12 percentage points higher than desktop in almost every study.
+Mobile sessions are shorter and come more often.
+People dip in, get what they want, and dip out.

 Bounce rate benchmarks by page type